 Cerro Aconcagua: 22,841′ (6,961 m)

-Truly the “Roof of the Americas,” Cerro Aconcagua, at 22,841 feet (6,962 meters), is not only the highest mountain in South America, but also the highest peak outside of Asia.
+Truly the “Roof of the Americas,” Cerro Aconcagua, at 22,841 feet (6,962 meters), is not only the highest mountain in South America, but also the highest peak outside of the Himalaya.
 The name Aconcagua is most likely a derivative of the Incan words Akon Cahuak, meaning Stone Sentinel.
 Located on the Chilean-Argentine border, it is easily accessed through the Argentine city of Mendoza.

 Cerro Aconcagua Expedition - Register